2026/27 AACOMAS Application Guide (With Screenshots)

 To dispute a course subject category assignment or GPA calculation, email aacomasinfo@liaisoncas.com with a subject line of “Course Subject Correction” or “Verification: GPA Inquiry.”
 Include your CAS ID # (beneath your name in the right-hand corner of each screen on the AACOMAS portal).
 These disputes may not be completed via phone.

-What Information Can Be Added After Submitting My Application?
+Can Information Be Added After Submitting My Application?

-Most of your application will be locked and uneditable after you submit, but there are a few areas where new information may be added or edited:
+Most of your application will be locked and uneditable after you submit, but here are the areas where new information may be added or edited:

 • Experiences and Achievements: You can’t alter existing experiences or achievements, but you can add new ones.

-• Program Selections: You may add new programs to which you want to apply.
-You can also remove a program by hovering over the checkmark next to the program name, clicking it when it transforms to an “X,” and then confirming by clicking “Delete.”
+• Program Materials: You may add new programs to which you want to apply.
+You can also remove a program by hovering over the checkmark next to the program name, clicking it when it turns into an “X,” and then confirming the deletion by clicking “Delete.”
 There must be at least one program selected at all times.

 • Coursework: You can’t edit existing coursework, but you can add new entries.

 The first program you choose costs an application fee of $198.
-Each subsequent program costs $55.
+Each subsequent program costs $60 to apply to.

 If you can’t afford this fee, you may request one of the limited fee waivers offered by AACOM.
-This waiver covers only the initial application fee of $198 (including a single institution), but you’ll be responsible for paying $55 per additional school you add to your application.
+This waiver only covers $198 (the cost of applying to a single institution), but you’ll be responsible for paying the $60 per additional school you submit to.

-To qualify, your Federal Income Tax Return Form 1040 and your parent or guardian’s 1040 must be below the “Low Income Levels” as defined by the AACOMAS Applicant Help Center.
+To qualify for a waiver, your Federal Income Tax Return Form 1040 and your parent or guardian’s 1040 must be below the “Low Income Levels” as defined by the AACOMAS Applicant Help Center.
 These levels are based on family size and calculated as an income at or below 200% of the US Department of Health and Human Services poverty guidelines.

 FAQs

-Each institution’s application requirements are different, but you will typically need:
+Each institution’s application requirements are different, but you will typically need the following prerequisites for the AACOMAS:

 • One year of physics